rapsoj/jitter-site/_posts/2021-01-15-canada-housing-supply.md

 It is important to be cautious about reducing the Canadian housing crisis to a crisis of supply.
 If the core problem is the allocation of housing, then adding more supply will not solve the housing crisis and may even exacerbate existing allocation issues.

 *All data and code for this analysis can be found [here](https://github.com/rapsoj/housing_completions).*

+*Edited to clarify that population estimates include temporary residents.*